Nesting Particle Filters for Experimental Design in Dynamical Systems: Empirical Evaluation

 \section{Empirical Evaluation}

-For the empirical evaluation of our method, we consider the setting of designing 50 sequential experiments to identify the parameters of input (design) dependent dynamical systems described by stochastic differential equations discretized using the Euler--Maruyama method~\citep[see, e.g.,][Section 4.3]{sarkka2023bayesian}.
-Hence all scenarios involve likelihoods that are non-exchangeable Gaussian densities.
+For the empirical evaluation of our method, we consider the setting of designing 50 sequential experiments to identify the parameters of input (design) dependent dynamical systems.
+The systems we examine are abstractions of robotic systems with dynamics that are described by stochastic differential equations and discretized using the Euler--Maruyama method~\citep[see, e.g.,][Section 4.3]{sarkka2023bayesian}.
+Hence, all scenarios involve likelihoods that are non-exchangeable conditionally Markovian densities.
+Moreover, these dynamical systems enforce input constraints that restrict the design space, making the sequential experimental design problem challenging.

-We construct the stochastic policy $\pi_\phi$ using a mean function $m_\phi$ parameterized by a long short-term memory architecture~\citep{hochreiter1997long}, with an additional learnable parameter $\Sigma_\phi$ for the variance.
+We construct the stochastic policy $\pi_\phi$ using a mean function $m_\phi$ parameterized by a gated recurrent unit architecture~\citep[GRU,][]{cho2014learning}, with an additional learnable parameter $\Sigma_\phi$ for the variance.
 Then the stochastic policy $\pi_\phi$ is constructed as the law of the random variable $\xi_t = a \cdot \tanh(s_t) + b$, where $s_t \sim \mathcal{N}(m_\phi(z_{0:t}), \Sigma_\phi)$.
 Here $(a,b)$ are scale and shift parameters that reflect the design constraints.
 Exhaustive details of the network architecture and hyperparameters are given in Section~\ref{sec:exp_details}.

-During evaluation, we compare to a baseline random policy and iDAD~\citep{ivanova2021implicit}, as it can accommodate non-exchangeable sequential experiments.
-Since we have access to the conditional transition densities in our experiments, this eliminates the need to use a dedicated critic network and we train iDAD on the sPCE lower bound, facilitating a fair comparison.
+We compare our algorithm, Inside-Out SMC\textsuperscript{2} (IO-SMC\textsuperscript{2}), to a few different types of design policies.
+We include two simple baselines - a random policy, which samples designs from a uniform distribution, and a pseudo-random binary signal (PRBS) policy, which randomly chooses between the upper and lower design limits.
+Additionally, we evaluate a myopic, non-amortized method, that corresponds to IO-SMC\textsuperscript{2} with a one-step look-ahead.
+This leads to a greedy, sub-optimal design that optimizes only for the next experiment.
+This approach is comparable to \citet{drovandi2013sequential}.
+Finally, we compare to iDAD~\citep{ivanova2021implicit} trained on the sPCE lower bound. iDAD, unlike DAD, can accommodate non-exchangeable sequential data.
+Although iDAD was originally developed for implicit models, we provide access to the conditional transition densities in our experiments to guarantee a fair comparison.